List of all articles

 All incoming email for your account is checked for viruses, with virus patterns updated hourly.

-If the spam filter is blocking legitimate messages from one of your correspondents, you can “whitelist” the address.
+If the spam filter is blocking legitimate messages from one of your correspondents, you can add the address to your “always allow” list.

 If spammers "forge" your address in mail they send, you might receive erroneous "bounce" messages.